tlowenthal/Entomo/README.md

    │  ├─ Image 2
    │  └─ ...
    └─ ...
+   Please organize the images so that those belonging to the same zone are ordered consecutively.
  - 'number of pictures per zone' is the number of picture of the same zone taken at differents focus

 ### Image Annotation Tool